 - Cross-disciplinary connections like archaeology + computer imaging, or music + neurology (e.g., master’s in music therapy).

-- Innovative programs that blur the boundary between the arts and business (master’s in arts leadership and administration) or help turn your lifestyle hobby into a profession (tourism management).
+- Innovative programs that blur the boundary between the arts and business (master’s in arts leadership and cultural management) or help turn your lifestyle hobby into a profession (tourism management).

 - Add-ons like certificates, badges, and courses to supplement your skills.
 A visual artist with a marketing certificate, for example, seems like a winning combo for promoting and selling your own art or working on a creative team at an agency.